-University College Cork
+University College Cork, Ireland

 Tom Butler

-University College Cork
+University College Cork, Ireland

 ABSTRACT

-This paper examines how building, integrating and maintaining human capital with Learning Management Systems acts as an enabler for the maximisation of human capital within multinational organisations.
-The paper draws upon learning theory and training practices in order to demonstrate that human capital is best viewed through a competence lens.
+This article examines how building, integrating, and maintaining human capital with learning management systems acts as an enabler for the maximisation of human capital within multinational organisations.
+The article draws upon learning theory and training practices in order to demonstrate that human capital is best viewed through a competence lens.
 Thus, accounting for human capital should focus on matters of both individual and organisational competence.
 Moreover, the development of human capital should be viewed, in essence, as an exercise in competence assessment and subsequent competence development involving training and learning activities.
 This perspective provides an excellent starting point for increasing our understanding of how IT-based systems enable training and foster learning, thereby allowing organisations to build and maximise their human capital.

 Keywords: Human Capital, Competence Development, Organizational Learning, Learning Management Systems, LMS, Training, Learning Support